akpetty/ArcticSeaIce2016Budgets/README.md

 Sea ice concentration data (NASA Team, final): http://nsidc.org/data/nsidc-0051
 Sea ice concentration data (NASA Team, near real-time): https://nsidc.org/data/nsidc-0081

-KIMURA ice drift data to be added.
+2016 KIMURA ice drifts have been added to the Data folder.
+The rest of the KIMURA ice drift data will be added shortly.

 Contact me if you any any questions (alek.a.petty@nasa.gov)!